 Guitars

 (Irma) I can't remember a time when singing and playing the guitar wasn't a part of my life.
 Mom taught me and my two sisters to play guitar, and we'd learn the popular songs by ear, listening to the radio or record player.
 Early on, my hands were too small to fit around the neck of the guitar, so Mom would tune it to an open-G, and I'd use a wooden pencil to chord it like a dobro.
 In fifth grade, my home room teacher had a class that met after school, and I would stay and play along.
 By that time I didn't need Mom to retune the guitar, and had my own favorite songs to learn.
-When I'd get 'stuck' trying to figure out the chords, Mom would bluntly tell me to listen and work to find just the right one.
-She wouldn't tell me, she'd make me find it for myself!
+When I'd get 'stuck' trying to figure out a chord, Mom would bluntly tell me to listen and work to find just the right one.
+She wouldn't tell me what chord would work, she'd make me find it for myself!

 High School Guitar